 Requirements:

-You assist the catechist in the classroom.
+You will assist the catechist in the classroom for the full duration of the program.

 Requirements: